balewgize/indeed-job-search/README.md

 If the device has no internet connection at that time, which is inevitable, it will check if the device comes online every thirty minutes.

-The script uses cron jobs (on Linux and Mac)
+The script can scheduled using cron jobs on Linux and Mac
-<a href="https://www.youtube.com/watch?v=QZJ1drMQz1A"> Learn more </a> and
+<a href="https://www.youtube.com/watch?v=QZJ1drMQz1A"> (Learn more) </a>

-Windows Task Scheduler (on Windows) to schedule the script to run automatically.
+Or Windows Task Scheduler on Windows to be executed automatically.

 ## Requirement